 For example, as a resource company developing a mine moves from exploration into development and then eventually into mining and production, its risk profile would logically be expected to drop.
 In this example, it is likely that the “Rule of Thumb” beta selected would start at 1.5x (during the exploration phase of the company’s life) and, perhaps, drop to 1.3x as the company moves the mine into production and cash flows stabilize and the business “de-risks”.

-Note that the use of “Rule of Thumb” beta’s is not common practice, but more or less unique to Blue Gem Research (Pty) Ltd. Despite this, it is our belief that this approach improves the accuracy and reliability of low liquidity stock analysis and valuation by circumventing statistical shortcomings created by these stocks’ low liquidity.
+Note that the use of “Rule of Thumb” beta’s is not common practice, but–to the best of our knowledge–unique to Blue Gem Research (Pty) Ltd. Despite this, it is our belief that this approach improves the accuracy and reliability of low-liquidity stock analysis and valuation by circumventing statistical shortcomings created by these stocks’ low liquidity.
 Albeit, this does inject the element of research bias via the subjective selection of the “Rule of Thumb” beta based solely on the analysis(es) opinion.

 Also note that the commonly accepted and arbitrary use of any “liquidity premium” (also known as the “small cap discount”) is not used by Blue Gem Research (Pty) Ltd. The use of a “Rule of Thumb” beta effectively captures the stock’s risk profile and, thus, the any further discounts applied to it solely for the sake of its being a smaller-than-average stock would be double counting.
 In essence, the correct application of the “Rule of Thumb” beta more astutely captures any small cap or liquidity effects with the valuation.